mtzaquia/MTZTableViewManager/README.md

 @end
 ```

-Sections can also have models, and they're provided to custom headers/footers, if any.
+* Sections can also have models, and they're provided to custom headers/footers, if any, as long as their classes also conform to `MTZModelDisplaying`.

 ## Forms
 ### Form objects